Thank you for your interest in participating in the Mardi Gla Pride Procession on Saturday the 26th September 2020.

 The Mardi Gla team are working closely with a multi-agency team to ensure the success and safety of this procession for everyone.
 This team includes Glasgow City Council, Police Scotland, Medical providers and more.

-Mardi Gla fully recognise the Pride was born out of protest, with one of this year’s theme being Stonewall@50, and encourage political participation however those that abuse, disparage or insult the work of the LGBT Co-op, Mardi Gla or any other participant will be withdrawn or removed from procession.
+Mardi Gla fully recognise the Pride was born out of protest and encourage political participation however those that abuse, disparage or insult the work of the LGBT Co-op, Mardi Gla or any other participant will be withdrawn or removed from procession.
 We would also like to ensure that participants are aware of the following points to ensure positive and successful delivery of the procession.

 - No nudity is permitted, nor flashing or exposure of areas of the body which are normally covered when out and about in public.